AddstarMC/Prism-Bukkit/src/main/resources/README.md

 - We accept work via GitHub pull requests.
 - We'll try to review your PR as soon as possible.
 - Please try to keep your code clean, and try to follow the formatting Prism uses already.
 - Every pull request **must** refer to a ticket in our bug tracker.
-Snony supports bug mentions in commit messages like "bug 25" or "bugs 25, 26" and a wide variety of other formats.
+Snowy supports bug mentions in commit messages like "bug 25" or "bugs 25, 26" and a wide variety of other formats.
 - If your PR would fully resolve a ticket, please use "bug 25:resolved" (with the proper bug number of course).
 - We strongly recommend you hang out with us in IRC (irc.esper.net - #prism).
 Viveleroi and nasonfish are in there quite often, as well as other dev build testers from DHMC.